cyberbotics/webots-doc/guide/matlab.md

 ```

 It is possible to use additional `keyboard` statements in various places in your
 ".m" controller.
-So each time *MATLAB*<sup>TM</sup> will run into a `keyboard`
+So each time MATLAB will run into a `keyboard` statement, it
-statement, it will return control to the `K>>` prompt where you will be able to
+will return control to the `K>>` prompt where you will be able to debug
-debug interactively.
+interactively.

 At this point, it is also possible to restart the controller by calling its
-m-file from *MATLAB*<sup>TM</sup> prompt.
-Note that this will restart the
+m-file from MATLAB prompt.
+Note that this will restart the controller only, not
-controller only, not the whole simulation, so the current robot and motor
+the whole simulation, so the current robot and motor positions will be
-positions will be preserved.
-If you want to restart the whole simulation you
+preserved.
+If you want to restart the whole simulation you need to use the
-need to use the `Revert` button as usual.
+`Revert` button as usual.